smaspb17/smaspb17/README.md

 # Hi there!
 My name is Marat!👋
 ![](https://komarev.com/ghpvc/?username=smaspb17)

-I am a Python developer from Russia.
+I am a Python developer.
 Programming and the Python language fascinate me, it's amazing that they can simulate any life situations.
 I like to create new projects and constantly explore new features of this amazing language!😊

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=smaspb17&theme=discord_old_blurple)
 ---